mpaglia0/Zeta/README.md

 Changed the original Open Sans font with a more modern, nice, readable *Fira Sans*.

-### Back-To-Top button

-A simple/themeable back-to-top button is available

 ### Tipue Search

 [**Tipue Search**](https://github.com/pelican-plugins/tipue-search) **v7.1** has been integrated into the theme.